NLnetLabs/unbound/doc/unbound.conf.rst

     upstream is not reached over a confidential transport - can deny the existence of a name that does in fact exist.
-A denial of existence is a lesser attack than a forged address, which is why this scoping is safer than @ref val-permissive-mode@, but it is not nothing.
+A denial of existence is a lesser attack than a forged address, which is why this scoping is safer than :ref:`val-permissive-mode<unbound.conf.val-permissive-mode>`, but it is not nothing.

-    Note the interaction with @ref serve-expired@.
+    Note the interaction with :ref:`serve-expired<unbound.conf.serve-expired>`.
 Once a permitted answer has been cached, a repeat query for the same question takes the serve-expired path before reaching this option, so the client is answered from that cached copy rather than from a fresh lookup; if that cached copy cannot be turned into a reply, the query is SERVFAIL even though this option would have served it.
 The cache entry need not be expired for the path to be taken.
-This is inherited from @ref val-permissive-mode@.
+This is inherited from :ref:`val-permissive-mode<unbound.conf.val-permissive-mode>`.

     Only a bare negative answer is admitted: the answer section must be empty, the authority section at most an SOA, and the additional section